TREC-RAG/trec-rag.github.io/docs/_posts/2025-06-20-2025-track-guidelines.md

 ## Retrieval Task (R)
 The retrieval task as the name suggets is an ad-hoc information retrieval task similar to the previous [TREC Deep Learning Track](https://microsoft.github.io/msmarco/TREC-Deep-Learning.html).
 Participating systems will receive a list of topics and the MS MARCO V2.1 segment collection.
 For each topic, the system needs to return the TREC runfile containing the ranked list containing the top 100 relevant segment IDs from the collection.
 The topics provided will be non-factoid 2-3 sentence long description and require long-form answer generation.

-> The “R” track emulates the previous TREC-DL 2022/2023 tracks is for the IR audience, however, the main difference lies in using document *chunks* from the MS MARCO V2.1 segment collection instead of the MS MARCO v2.0 passage collection.
+> The “R” track emulates the previous year's TREC R task and TREC-DL 2022/2023 tracks is for the IR audience, however, the main difference lies in using document *chunks* from the MS MARCO V2.1 segment collection instead of the MS MARCO v2.0 passage collection.

 ### Input Format (Topics)